 UAE Urges Action on Fossil Fuel Transition Post-COP28

-The United Arab Emirates (UAE), which hosted last year's summit, has called on governments to take decisive steps in transitioning away from fossil fuels, echoing the sentiments expressed during the intense negotiations of December, where countries committed to moving away from fossil fuels in the UAE Consensus document to mitigate the severe impacts of climate change.
+The (UAE), which hosted last year's summit, has called on governments to take decisive steps in transitioning away from fossil fuels, echoing the sentiments expressed during the intense negotiations of December, where countries committed to moving away from fossil fuels in the UAE Consensus document to mitigate the severe impacts of climate change.

 “We must now turn an unprecedented agreement into unprecedented action and results,” stated Sultan Al Jaber, President of COP28, on Tuesday.